-Waterwalker is a non-profit initiative run by volunteers.
 Our mission is to provide an accessible and affordable film festival that paddle lovers across North America can offer to their local communities.
-Our host fees are very low and and all proceeds go towards the Bill Mason Scholarship.
+Our host fees are very low and with proceeds supporting our Bill Mason Memorial Scholarship fund.

 Waterwalker has never offered cash prizes.
 However, we do offer awards in the following categories: